Proven-Paradox/shaper-system/README.md

 ## LINKS

-The Official Story Shaper System Discord channel: discord.gg/ubefmR2bNh
+The Official Story Shaper System Discord channel can be found [here](https://discord.com/invite/ubefmR2bNh).

 The primary document in this repo is the [Handbook](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md).
 This is the rulebook which describes how to play.